Yorkshire, England - Richmond Castle

 Richmond is after all the gateway to Swaledale, some of the best-loved scenery in the Yorkshire Dales.
 The road main road follows the river Swale up to remote towns like Muker, or Keld, becoming increasingly steep & spectacular, the landscape becoming austere or even barren & treeless.

 Should someone stay in Richmond, they could take buses daily from market square & up the main road to the main trailheads, and back, throughout the day.
-A lot hikers these days use the buses, rather than drive, because the roads can be shockingly narrow.
-The OS map shows that this part of Yorkshire has many good day-hikes.
+A lot of hikers use the buses, rather than drive, because the roads can be shockingly narrow.
+The OS map shows that Swaledale has many good day-hikes.

 upper Swaledale in August with Heather blooming, from Andrew Locking, link coming soon.